 What I like about it is that you can buy it in a formula for men or women.
 As there are subtle differences in the amounts of nutrients both genders need, it’s convenient to get the ideal dose.

-Yes strictly speaking it contains a lot of plant ingredients, but the fact is that it contains vital nutrients that you could be lacking.
+Yes strictly speaking it contains a lot of plant ingredients, but the fact is that it contains vital nutrients that you could be lacking in your diet.

 In the first few weeks of switching to only eating meat, your digestion can initially miss some of the usual fiber.